Starts February 18th, 2021!

-- Describe the impact of stress on learning
+- The impact of stress on learning

 I believe that the most effective learning occurs when students are not only provided with the facts, but also provided ample opportunity to use that information in concrete ways, engage in challenging activities, interact with others and receive frequent feedback on their progress.